bunnier/mdim/README.md

 Now:

 - Fixed wrong image relative path after you move document.
+- Download the web images in your docs to local folder.
 - Clean up no reference image.

 Next:

-- Convert the web images in your docs to local images.
 - Read the paths from enviroment variable.

 ## Usage